 Are you a constituted group? (min 10 pers. max 25) Would you like to organize a visit to the trees and shrubs of the Garden?
 All the information: firstname.lastname@example.org

 The Garden and Wood Wide Web are making connections.
-Three students from BIOL 3 at ULB are conducting research on a series of remarkable trees in the Garden, including this individual.
-Their outreach work will be published in portrait form in the second half of 2019.
-An online walk will soon connect these trees on our atlas.
-She will be guided in the field!
+Three students from BIOL 3 at ULB have been conducting research on a series of remarkable trees in the Garden, including this individual.

-This overview was written by Anton Laurent, a 3rd year Bachelor in Biologythe Université Libre de Bruxelles, under guidance from Pierre Meert and Priscille Cazin, as part of a partnership between Wood wide Web and Jardin Massart.
+This overview was written by a 3rd year Bachelor in Biologythe Université Libre de Bruxelles, under guidance from Pierre Meert and Priscille Cazin https://www.sylvolutions.eu, as part of a partnership between Wood Wide Web and Jardin Massart.

 Highlight of the Jean Massart Botanical Garden

 If you walk around the Jean Massart botanical garden, you can’t miss the Caspian locust occupying a central position on the landscape.
 The tree is an important symbol amongst the garden’s plants.
 This locust tree is an uncommon species for the Brussels area.
 This tree is the only one of its kind inscribed in the Brussels region’s Inventory of Natural Heritage.
 In fact, its size and particular structure make it something of a living monument.
 It was probably planted just after the garden was created.